Drayage: History

 The term originally meant "to transport by a sideless cart", or dray.
 Such carts, pulled by dray horses, were used to move goods short distances, limited by the physical limitations of a dray horse.
 Dray activities generally occurred at marine ports, spreading to canal and rail terminals.
 Over time, the dray horse was replaced by the semi-truck tractor.

 The study of drayage is a relatively new area, as recent events have elevated the prominence of the dray industry.
 Economically, NAFTA and the growth of globalized trade have dramatically increased imports and exports that are shipped in marine shipping containers.
-Furthermore, the rise in fuel costs have limited the options for cost-cutting along the supply chain.
+Furthermore, the rise in fuel costs has limited the options for cost-cutting along the supply chain.
 Although drayage is a very small component (both in terms of time and distance) of the supply chain, its cost and potential problems can be disproportionately high.

-Various interest groups began realizing the influence of drayage.
-For example, environmentalists sought to reduce harbor trucking pollution by regulating dray activities.
-Shocked by the spike in fuel prices, businesses became more aware of the costs of port congestion and regulations concerning driver hours of service.
-Public safety advocates worried that dray trucks, which use city streets during normal working hours, were "under-regulated and a risk to commuters".
-Lastly, organized labor was concerned about the bargaining power of the trucking industry, as dray drivers were purported to be "low bid carriers".

 In intermodal freight transport, marine drayage is the transport of containerized cargo by specialized trucking companies between ocean ports or rail ramps and shipping docks.
 Once the cargo is loaded into a container, it is not touched again until it reaches its destination.

-According to logistics industry publication FreightWaves, legacy players in the domestic drayage industry include J.B.
-Hunt Transport Services, Hub Group, Schneider National, XPO Logistics, and Swift Transportation.
+According to logistics industry publication FreightWaves, legacy players in the domestic drayage industry include J. B. Hunt Transport Services, Hub Group, Schneider National, XPO, Inc., and Swift Transportation.
 The largest marine drayage company in the United States is IMC Companies.
 There are also a number of drayage tech startups, including Dray Alliance, DrayNow, and Book Your Cargo who create software that brokers to drayage companies.

+Marine versus domestic drayage

+Domestic drayage: In domestic drayage, product from a marine container is transloaded into a 53-foot domestic container and then moved inland.

+Marine drayage: In marine drayage, the product remains in the marine container until it reaches its final destination.
+Every shipping container that arrives or leaves an ocean port must at some point be moved by marine drayage.